|Recent Forum Topics BloodBowl/FUMBBL Net...||NAF event: The Good,...||(Kickstarter) Ogre a...|

 Ah the secret weapons!
 This was a unique and distinctive quality of the Goblin roster even in the LRB4 rules and right back at the start of 3rd edition.
 Now with the CRP rules its considered a defining trait and central to the Goblin team.
 Here I will discuss the fundamentals to the weapons, their match ups and strategies.

-In LRB4 the Goblin meta-game (if one could call it that) was to play an unusual hybrid of basher and agility with an aggressive fouling game to gain a numbers advantage in a brutal battle of attrition.
-With a bench in their back pocket it was likely that any Goblin team could endure a reasonable amount of damage while still being able to risk send-offs and come out on top numerically.
-If a match up looked unfavourable or you wanted more bash power you would invest 40k of your own treasury for a weapon appropriate for that match up.
+In LRB4 the Goblin meta-game (if one could call it that) was to play an unusual hybrid of basher and agility, with an aggressive fouling game to gain a numbers advantage in a brutal battle of attrition.
+With a bench in their back pocket, it was likely that a Goblin team could endure a reasonable amount of damage, while still being able to risk send-offs and come out on top numerically.
+If a match up looked unfavourable (or wanted more kill power), you would invest 40k of your own treasury for a weapon appropriate for that match up.

 There are a few different approaches to handling the weapons and your roster.

-2. Begin as receiver and throw every weapon onto the field.
-The inverse of strategy #1.
-This is again an 'all or nothing' approach.
-Just as before this is incredibly risky and will end in one of two ways.
+1. Begin as receiver and throw every weapon onto the field.
+This will end in one of two ways.
 You will either destroy your opponent and leave his team staggering or your weapons will all malfunction and end up ruining your offensive drive, leaving your roster considerably drained for the second half.
-There's rarely a middle ground and these first two strategies are considered the most aggressive.
+There's rarely a middle ground.

-The catch as mentioned earlier is that a cunning opponent will attempt to grind your normal Goblins down and then score to force your weapons onto the field.
-Goblins aren't as weak as Halflings or Snotlings but Av7 is Av7 and casualties are to be expected.
-This is where the big problem comes in and when the weapons are forced on/off, the Coach can often feel like a fish out of water and cannot field either a defence or offence due to solely depending on the weapons and not the core of his team.
+The catch, as mentioned earlier, is that a cunning opponent will attempt to grind your normal Goblins down and then score to force your weapons onto the field.
+Goblins aren't as weak as Halflings or Snotlings, but Av7 is Av7, and casualties are to be expected.
+This is where the big problem comes in and when the weapons are forced on/off, the Coach can often feel like a fish out of water and cannot field either a defence or offence.
+This is due to depending on the weapons and not the core of the team.
 This scenario is awful when it occurs but can happen fairly often to weapon-heavy Goblin teams.